pelrun/ugs-platform-plugin-camera/README.md

 ## Usage

-Open the webcam pane from Window->Plugins->Camera Choose desired webcam from the dropdown menu (if multiple present) Choose crosshair style and colour beneath the webcam image.
+1. Open the webcam pane from Window->Plugins->Camera
+2. Choose desired webcam from the dropdown menu (if multiple present)
+3. Choose crosshair style and colour beneath the webcam image.

 ## Registration

-Can be done using a macro.
-"G10 L20 P0 X<offset_x> Y<offset_y> Z<offset_Z>" will set the current work offset zero to the tool position.
+Can be done using UGS Platform's macro feature.
+For instance:

+    G10 L20 P0 X<offset_x> Y<offset_y> Z<offset_Z>

+This will set the current work offset zero to the tool position.
 Replace offset_x/offset_y/offset_z with the fixed offset of the crosshair centre from the tool position.